Ashutosh-099/JS-React-Notes/4. React Basics/Class based components.md

 }
 ```
 - If we have multiple state variable, and only few we need to update, we just need to mention the variable that we need to update inside this.setState().

+### Why do we use super(props) in constructor?
+- In JavaScript, when you define a class that extends another class (inherits from a parent class), we often use the super() method with props as an argument in the constructor of the child class.
+This is commonly seen in React when you create class-based components.
+The super(props) call is used for the following reasons:
+  1. **Access to Parent Class's Constructor** - When a child class extends a parent class, the child class can have its constructor.
+However, if the child class has a constructor, it must call super(props) as the first statement in its constructor.
+This is because super(props) is used to invoke the constructor of the parent class, ensuring that the parent class's initialization is performed before the child class's constructor code is executed.
+It is essential to maintain the inheritance chain correctly.
+  2. **Passing Props to the Parent Constructor** - By passing props to super(props), we ensure that the props object is correctly passed to the parent class's constructor.
+This is important because the parent class may need to set up its properties or handle the props somehow.
+By calling super(props), we make the props available for the parent class's constructor to work with.

+- In modern JavaScript and React, it's also common to define a constructor without explicitly calling super(props), and it will be automatically called for us.
+However, if we define a constructor in a child class, and the parent class has its constructor, it's a good practice to include super(props) to ensure that the parent class's constructor is invoked correctly.